hshadman/2d_conformational_landscape_map/code_input_output.md

 **PyConforMap.`save_GW_chain_to_csv`** (**direc** = './')

 Saves the current GW reference chain simulation to a csv file.
-The filename is _GW_chainlenZ_Y_snapshots.csv_ where _Z_ and _Y_ are the provided chain length and number of snapshots respectively.
+The filename is _GW_chainlenZ_Y_snapshots.csv_ where _Z_ and _Y_ are the chain length and number of snapshots respectively.

 **direc** : **_string, optional_**<br>
 &ensp;&ensp;The directory in which to save the file.
 Default './'.